-The Company classifies its financial instruments into categories as follows: cash and receivables as financial assets at amortized cost; accounts payable, due to related parties and short-term loan as other financial liabilities at amortized cost.
+The Company classifies its financial instruments into categories as follows: cash and receivables as financial assets at amortized cost; accounts payable, due to related parties and Canada Emergency Business Account as other financial liabilities at amortized cost.
 The fair value of these financial instruments approximates their carrying value due to their short-term nature.